 Palmerston North is the only New Zealand city without a stretch of water large enough for regattas and other competitions.
 A local campaign, Project Lake Manawatū, advocates the creation of a watersports and recreational lake alongside the Manawatū River.

 Stopbanks in Ōpiki and Makerua in the early 1920s created greater problems for other areas.
 This continued until 1962, when the Moutoa channel and sluice gates were built.
 Up to 2,450 cubic metres per second of water could be diverted, leaving the existing river channel to cope with 1,274 cubic metres per second – a total bigger than any recorded water flow of the river to date.
-The sluice gates were opened for the floods of 1976 and again in 2004 and 2006.
-In 2004 the impact was more devastating than any since 1902.
-The floodway was breached at Whirokino and a large area upstream was flooded.
+Between 1961 and 2014 the sluice gates were opened 41 times.

 The Rangitāne people say that the gorge was formed when the giant tōtara tree Ōkatia forced its way through the Ruahine and Tararua ranges.
 The geological explanation is equally dramatic: the river kept to its course as the land uplifted to form the ranges.